Aníbal González (footballer, born 1964): International career

 At senior level, he made his debut for the Chile national football team on June 5, 1988, in a friendly against the United States national football team.

 Personal life

 He is better known by his nickname Tunga González.

 He is the father of the former footballer of the same name Aníbal González Ramírez, who was born in Monterrey, Mexico.

+González was elected councillor for Rancagua commune in 2012 and 2016 supported by Independent Democratic Union.